 Why Your Abs Are About More Than Just Aesthetics

-Certainly, there’s nothing wrong with wanting to feel confident in our suits, but the truth is that a strong core is so much more than a summer fad.
-Understanding how your ab muscles work and learning to strengthen your core effectively will revolutionize both your workouts and your summer season.
+There’s nothing wrong with wanting to feel confident in a swimsuit, but the truth is that a strong core offers so many more benefits than looking good.
+In fact, it can even protect your back from injury.
+Let’s dive into how your ab muscles work and how to strengthen your core effectively…

 Your abs are more than just one muscle, so here’s a quick primer on the key muscles involved: